 This document assumes that the user is familiar with the operation of an IBM compatible personal computer running the Windows 10 or earlier Windows operating systems.
 The user should be familiar with the use of USB serial ports and USB disk devices, and with the use of spectroscopic signatures to identify materials of interest.

-A PDF version of this manual is supplied on a installation CD or flash drive.
+A PDF version of this manual is supplied on an installation CD as well as on the camera until it's formatted through its web browser interface.